Galeana, Nuevo León: Climate

 Climate in Galeana is usually much colder than the rest of the state.
 In summer it is pleasantly cool and during winter, temperatures may reach down to -9°C. Annual average temperature is 17°C, and the average rain precipitation is around 446 mm.
 The winter cold blends with a noticeable lack of air humidity.
-Predominants winds comes from the north.
+Predominant winds comes from the north.